toasterparty/metroid-prime-fanhacks/README.md

 ## Features

-Fan hack authors have access to a large variety of features which include (but is not limited to) the following:
+Fan hack authors have access to a large variety of features which includes (but is not limited to) the following:

 - Custom Items/Locations
 - Custom Elevators
 - Custom Doors
 - Custom Blast Shields
 - Place custom objects such as water, platforms, boxes, grapple points
-- Remove vanilla objects
+- Remove objects
 - Edit in-game text
 - Quality of Life improvements and bugfixes